BenderScript/mopa/README.md

-# Mixer Out of Process LogEntry Adapter Walkthrough
+# LogEntry Mixer Out of Process Adapter (MOPA) Walkthrough

-This is an adaptation and expansion of the [Mixer Out of Process Adapter (MOPA) Walkthrough](https://github.com/istio/istio/wiki/Mixer-Out-of-Process-Adapter-Walkthrough) tutorial.
+This is an adaptation and expansion of the [Mixer Out of Process Adapter (MOPA) Walkthrough](https://github.com/istio/istio/wiki/Mixer-Out-of-Process-Adapter-Walkthrough).

 ## Why this Guide

-Although I managed to get the metric example working, it was rough because setup information is scattered across many pages with sometimes confusing or conflicting information.
+The MOPA walkthrough is very nice, but the prep work needed before actually going through the example is very rough.
+Information is scattered across many pages with sometimes confusing or conflicting information.
 For example:

 * The [Istio Dev Guide](https://github.com/istio/istio/wiki/Dev-Guide) suggests to start Minikube with: